docker/docs/overview.md

 ![](images/overview-1.png)

-You can use DTR as part of your Continuous Integration (CI), and Continuous Delivery (CD) processes, to build, run, and ship your applications.
+You can use DTR as part of your continuous integration, and continuous delivery processes to build, run, and ship your applications.

 ## Built-in security and access control

+DTR uses the same authentication mechanism as Docker Universal Control Plane.
-Docker UCP has its own built-in authentication mechanism, and supports LDAP and Active Directory.
+It has a built-in authentication mechanism, and also integrates with LDAP and Active Directory.
 It also supports Role Based Access Control (RBAC).

 This allows you to implement fine-grain access control policies, on who has